 If you don’t have a green thumb, don’t worry!
 Cat grass is a decorative plant that is very easy and fast to grow.
 You can buy a ready-made tray that you just need to water, or you can buy seeds that you can plant in a jar or pot.
 No need for a large garden either, since it is a plant that can live perfectly in an apartment or on a balcony.

-5 Steps To Grow Cat Grass Without Soil
+The 5 Steps To Growing Cat Grass Without Soil

 Rinse the cat grass seeds and soak them in water overnight.

 Fill the container with about ⅔ full of growing pebbles.
 Cover the stones with a paper towel or coffee filter.
 Scatter a thin layer of seeds directly on the paper or filter.

 4. Add a little water